pandas-dev/pandas/doc/source/groupby.rst

 -----------

 Once the GroupBy object has been created, several methods are available to perform a computation on the grouped data.
+These operations are similar to the :ref:`aggregating API <basics.aggregate>`, :ref:`window functions <stats.aggregate>`, and :ref:`resample API <timeseries.aggregate>`.

 An obvious one is aggregation via the ``aggregate`` or equivalently ``agg`` method: